inivekin/abosa/abosa.typ

 like dip in photosynthetics
 when cloud or dust obstruct the beam an shrouds me intae paretics?
+Or should I doubt an dub worthless suspect re-emerged elation, being routed tae fraught mirthless fae such tiny distillation which could better serve the purpose o rebirth in dark that purges those left fettered wi a surplus dosage o the nightly scourges?
 Exploring positivities,
 along tae barge frae which is surge umbilicord delivery,